 There are many different ways to smoke food.
 While wood and charcoal smokers are the most traditional, electric and propane smokers are also very popular these days.
 But which one is right for you?
+Are electric smokers better than propane?
+Or is it the other way around?

 Though they’re different, electric and propane smokers also share lots of similarities.
 Both types of smokers provide a healthy way to cook.
 The main difference that separates them is obviously how they generate heat.
 While propane smokers are fueled by gas, electric smokers use electricity to generate heat and smoke.
 Compared to wood and charcoal, both electric and propane smokers require much less oversight by the cook since it’s easier to maintain a consistent temperature.